Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: A new picture ``one-resonance - one-symmetry'' and the framework dependence of the symmetry

-Here we make a brief comment on the framework dependence of the reparametrization symmetry, an unanswered question since the start of the SF-powered symmetry search.
-As we stated earlier, invariance under the reparametrization symmetry implies that there is another way of parametrizing the equivalent solution of the theory.
-Therefore, the SF symmetry is framework dependent by construction.
-We may not reach a ``general symmetry'' which can be extracted from a given Hamiltonian, the problem mentioned in ref.~\cite{Minakata:2022yvs}.
-See ref.~\cite{Denton:2021vtf} for an alternative approach with possible relevance to this point.
+The existence of the Rep symmetry implies that there is another way of parametrizing the equivalent solution of the theory.
+In our current formulation of neutrino evolution, the original theory and its symmetry copy are defined in a chosen particular framework of neutrino oscillation, and hence the Rep symmetry is framework dependent by construction.
+In our SF machinery, therefore, we may not reach a ``general symmetry'' which can be extracted from a given Hamiltonian itself, the problem mentioned in ref.~\cite{Minakata:2022yvs}.
+See ref.~\cite{Denton:2021vtf} for a possibly relevant approach to this problem.

-However, our ``one-resonance - one-symmetry'' picture may imply a departure from this complete framework dependence, albeit in a modest way.
-If each symmetry is associated with the corresponding resonant enhancement, not the framework itself, the framework dependence is obscured.
-Then, one can ask the following intriguing question: Suppose that there exist the two frameworks which can describe a particular resonance, and each of them possesses the symmetry with exchange of the same level-crossing states.
-Then, are these two symmetries identical to each other?
-If the symmetry is associated with the resonance, not their frameworks, the symmetry possessed by there two theories must be identical.
-This consideration again leads us to a comparative study of the SRP and DMP 1-2 exchange symmetries to which we are now ready to enter.
+However, our ``one-resonance - one-symmetry'' picture may imply a departure from this complete framework dependence.
+If each symmetry is associated with the corresponding resonance enhancement, a physical phenomenon that exists in any frameworks for describing the enhancement, the issue of framework dependence is no longer real.
+In that case, the Rep symmetry reflects the physical feature of the neutrino evolution, not an artifact of the particular framework taken.

+We want to confirm, or refute, the one-resonance - one-symmetry picture against the existing Rep symmetry ``data''.
+As we stated in section~\ref{sec:SF}, SRP and DMP both have their own 1-2 exchange symmetry.
+Then, we can ask: Are these two 1-2 symmetries really identical to each other?
+If the symmetry is associated with the resonance, not their frameworks, the symmetry possessed by these two theories must be identical.
+This consideration naturally leads us to a comparative study of the SRP and DMP 1-2 exchange symmetries to which we are now ready to enter.